samclane/promptflow/docs/nodes.md

 ### JSON

 Validate JSON against a user-provided schema.
-Double-click to edit the schema.

 ### Jsonerizer

 Converts a string to JSON.